If you’re planning to visit Japan, a viewing of Lost in Translation is almost a pre-requisite.

 One of his instrumentals featured on the soundtrack is ‘Ikebana.’
 The Irish composer is also known for his lead singer and guitarist roles in the rock band My Bloody Valentine.

 Sometimes – My Bloody Valentine

 A series of scenes take place in the nearby historical town of Kyoto.
 Several instrumentals and songs are featured during these scenes, and ‘Sometimes’ by My Bloody Valentine is heard while characters drive across bridges and down Kyoto streets.
 The tune is an unrequited love song about a guy who loves a girl, but she doesn’t love him back.

 Alone in Kyoto – Air

 As the main female character in Sophia Coppola’s film takes a train by herself to visit a nearby town, ‘Alone in Kyoto’ plays.
 The song evokes a mysterious feeling and leaves the viewer relating to Charlotte, the female character, as she travels through foreign lands as a tourist.

 Related: Head over to the best songs about feeling lonely.

 Shibuya – Brian Reitzell and Roger Joseph Manning Jr.

-The 2003 Sophia Coppola-directed film Lost in Translation takes place in Tokyo, allowing for a moving but eclectic soundtrack that accompanies the story.
 This dream-like instrumental is one of the efforts by composer Roger Joseph Manning Jr. for the film.
 The moody number created specifically for the movie is heard while the main character, Charlotte, walks around a rain-soaked Tokyo with an umbrella.

 Related: If it’s pouring outside, listen to this rainy songs playlist.